-Do US International Students Have Dental Insurance?
+Do International Students in USA Have Dental Insurance?

 If taken as a separate plan, it works pretty much the same as regular health insurance, wherein you have to pay a monthly premium and the insurer helps cover any costs that may arise.

-Does International Student Insurance Cover Medications?
+Does International Student Insurance Cover Medications, Eye Checks and Glasses?

-Yes, most international student health insurance covers for prescription medication.
+Yes, most international student medical insurance covers for prescription medication.
 If you are not sure, you should read the policy description or ask the insurer.
 Usually, the way it works with prescription medication is that you pay for the medication upfront and then you file a claim for reimbursement with your insurer.

 Additionally, there are a number of over-the-counter medications that do not require a prescription (such as cold medicine) and are available at drugstores across the US for fairly reasonable prices.